“There is a way which seems right to a man, But its end is the way of death.” -- Proverbs 14:12

 Man is limited in his capacity to understand but, far more importantly, we have no desire to do so.
 We willfully ignore the evidence and choose to live in a state of ignorance, believing theories and superstitions that are internally contradictory because they ostensibly provide us with the autonomy we crave.
 As St. Timothy explained, we find ourselves “always learning but never able to come to the knowledge of the truth”.
 Or as the Psalmist declared, “The fool has said in his heart, ‘There is no God.’”

 These are the limits of reason.
 It is not a failing of it but of us.
 When we reject God, we are also rejecting reason itself.
 We lose our ability to think rationally and neither logic or history can change our minds.
 As Jesus explained, “If they do not listen to Moses and the Prophets, they will not be convinced even if someone rises from the dead.”
 We substitute “darkness for light, and light for darkness” and the only perfectly reasonable answer to existence appears to us as foolishness.

-Fortunately it does not have to be this way.
-God implores us, “Come now, and let us reason together, though your sins be as scarlet, they shall be as white as snow.”
-He promises that all those who diligently seek will be given the ability to find Him.
-This has been true for so many skeptics whose intent was to disprove Scripture but did so with a sincerity and earnestness that allowed them to honestly examine its claims.
-In doing so they were given life and the world around them began to make sense.
+Fortunately it is not always this way.
+“Come now, and let us reason together, though your sins be as scarlet, they shall be as white as snow,” says the LORD.
+He promises that all those who diligently seek will find, through the help of His Spirit.
+This has been true for so many skeptics whose intent was to disprove Scripture but did so with a sincerity and earnestness.
+In doing so they received life and the world around them began to make sense.